 We’ve all done it…

-After working hard and eating healthily all week, suddenly your cravings get the better of you and you find yourself knee-deep in a chocolate cake big enough to feed a small village!
+After working hard and eating healthily all week, suddenly your cravings get the better of you and you end up fisting a chocolate cake that’s large enough to feed a village.

 Your diet is a long-term thing, so these so-called “bad days” generally won’t ruin your results.